With WorldShare Interlibrary Loan, you can:

 A custom version of Article Exchange is also available.
 It offers increased local customization, including logo and color options, which helps to reinforce library branding and service availability.

 The custom version supports file sizes up to 120 MB (compared to 60 MB in the basic version).
 Support for larger files is particularly useful for large documents such as image-rich medical resources.
 The custom version also transmits documents in .doc and .docx formats that visually impaired users can access with screen readers and related devices.

 A list of document types supported by Article Exchange is available here.

 Order the custom version of Article Exchange.

-Article sharing supported by the WorldCat knowledge base simplifies the way your library shares electronic resources such as journal articles and e-books.
+Article sharing supported by the WorldCat knowledge base simplifies the way your library shares electronic resources, such as journal articles and e-books.
 Lending libraries receive loan requests with direct links to articles they own and are licensed to supply.
 ILL staff can quickly retrieve needed items without manually consulting multiple sites to determine item location.
-As with physical materials, you can also set up profiles that set criteria to determine if requests are manually processed or automatically sent to an eligible lender, and whether requests can be made for items your library already owns.
+As with physical materials, you can also set up profiles that set criteria to determine whether requests are manually processed or automatically sent to an eligible lender and whether requests can be made for items your library already owns.

 When both a borrowing and lending library using Direct Request have loaded their local knowledge bases into the WorldCat knowledge base, the system identifies lending libraries more accurately and passes the URL of the needed item directly to the lending library in the ILL request.
 This eliminates the tedious manual steps of consulting multiple service interfaces to locate a needed item and then consulting a separate source to determine lending policies set by content providers.
 It also reduces loan requests for items your library owns.

-We will continue to update this information as more libraries adopt use of the WorldCat knowledge base to support sharing electronic resources through WorldShare Interlibrary Loan and ILLiad.
+We will continue to update this information as more libraries adopt use of the WorldCat knowledge base to support sharing electronic resources through WorldShare ILL.